renpy/renpy/sphinx/source/layeredimage.rst

 To provide more clarity as to what happens in which order, this section showcases the life of a set of attributes, from the show instruction to the on-screen display.

 - The ``show`` instruction provides the initial set of attributes, following the image tag.
-- If an adjust_attributes function exists to match the image tag, it is called, and returns a potentially different set of attributes.
+- If an :var:`adjust_attributes<config.adjust_attributes>` function exists to match the image tag, it is called, and returns a potentially different set of attributes.
   If so, it replaces the former set, which is forgotten.
 This stage is not specific to layeredimages, because...
 - ...It is only after this stage that renpy determines which image or layeredimage will be called to display.
-For that reason, the given set of attributes must lead to one, and only one, defined image (or layeredimage, Live2D...).
+For that reason, the given set of attributes must lead to one, and only one, defined image (or layeredimage, Live2D...), using the behavior described in the :ref:`show statement section<show-statement>`.
 - Then, the provided attributes are confronted to the attributes defined in the layeredimage, discarding some previously shown attributes and conserving others.
   This is also the point where unrecognized attributes are detected and related